 Mark Paredes, October 2007

-2014: He is now a Bishop, married to a beautiful Romanian lady, and has a beautiful child.
+In 2014 Mark Paredes was called as a Bishop, and is married to a beautiful Romanian lady, and has a beautiful child.

 national outreach director for the American Jewish Congress.
 He has